Where is Las Encinas Hospital located?

 What do I do once I get there?

 Come through the front door and tell the Receptionist that you are here for an assessment.
 The Receptionist will have you sign in, then you’ll receive a visitor’s badge.
 All bags must be checked in, labeled with your name and held for you during the assessment.
 No outside beverages or food is allowed into the building.
-You’ll be seated in our lobby where you’ll be greeted by a Concierge or a Clinician which will hand you a registration form to be completed.
+You’ll be seated in our lobby where you’ll be greeted by a staff member who will hand you a registration form to be completed.
 You will also be asked for your ID and your insurance card, so don’t forget to bring your ID and insurance card with you.
-Once your completed your registration, it will be a matter of a few minutes before your meet with a Clinician for your assessment.
+Once you have completed your registration, it will be a matter of a few minutes before your meet with a Clinician for your assessment.